HaoyangHan/prep_2025/LLM_base_knowledge/2_LLM_Model_Architecture/1_MOE.md

     def forward(self, x):
         return self.net(x)

-# The main MoE Layer
 class MoELayer(nn.Module):
     """
-    A basic Mixture of Experts layer.
+    A Sparsely-Gated Mixture-of-Experts layer.

     Args:
-        d_model (int): The hidden dimension of the input and output. num_experts (int): The total number of experts. top_k (int): The number of experts to route each token to. d_hidden (int): The hidden dimension of each expert's FFN.
+        d_model (int): The input and output dimension of the model. num_experts (int): The total number of experts. top_k (int): The number of experts to route each token to. d_hidden (int): The hidden dimension of each expert's FFN.